Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Experiments

-\paragraph{Datasets, Metrics and Implementation Details.} We conduct experiments on seven molecular graph datasets~\cite{Morris+2020}~\cite{hu2019strategies}, including NCI1, NCI109, Mutagenicity, AIDS, ogbg-molhiv, Tox21, and BACE.
+We conduct experiments on seven molecular graph datasets~\cite{Morris+2020}~\cite{hu2019strategies}, including NCI1, NCI109, Mutagenicity, AIDS, ogbg-molhiv, Tox21, and BACE.
 Each dataset is split into three parts: 40\% for training the target model, 20\% as the test set, and 40\% as the shadow dataset, and the query data with different budgets is sampled from the shadow dataset.
-The target model uses Graph-CAM as the default explainer.
+The target model uses CAM as the default explainer.
 We evaluate our framework using three metrics: (1) Area Under the ROC Curve (AUC) on the test set to assess predictive performance, (2) Prediction Fidelity, which measures the agreement between surrogate and target model predictions, and (3) Rank Correlation of explanations, which quantifies the alignment of decision logic through Kendall's tau coefficient between explanations from both models.
-Detailed formulations of these metrics and implementation details are provided in Appendix \ref{app:experimental_setting}.
+Metric formulations and implementation details are provided in Appendix~\ref{appendix:metrics} and~\ref{appendix:hyperparameters_and_training_details}.